Elpiphoros/PPP-drills/README.md

 # PPP-drills
-code of C++ some drills sections in Programming – Principles and Practice Using C++ (Second Edition), 2014.
+codes for C++ some drills in Programming – Principles and Practice Using C++ (Second Edition), 2014.